Membership

 Take an active governance or operational role in a specific project — shaping its culture, programs, and ecological direction over time.
 The highest form of membership engagement.

-Membership Is a Practice, Not a Subscription
+Membership Is a Practice

 Ecological Commitment